 During the financial year under review, the Group continued to carefully operate in the plantations of early crop oranges and ponkans in the Jiangxi's farming base.
-The revenue of the upstream farming business increased by approximately by 33.7% from HK\$9.8 million to HK\$13.1 million compared to last financial year.
-The increase was primarily attributable to additional arable land deployed and its improving distribution channels and agricultural skills accumulated by years of operations, although the upstream farming business was also affected by the pandemic.
-Furthermore, the unpredictable inclement weather and the rising labour costs remained one of largest uncertainties, the Group strived to mitigate these negative impacts by virtue of years of operating experience to work more closely with China's authorised institutions in weather forecasting and implement advanced agricultural technology for more efficient operations.
+The revenue of the upstream farming business increased by approximately 20.3% from HK\$13.1 million to HK\$15.7 million compared to last financial year.
+The increase was primarily attributable to the increase in harvest quantities and selling prices resulting from its improving distribution channels and agricultural skills accumulated by years of operations.
+The inclement weather, the rising labour and materials costs, and the pandemic remained the largest uncertainties and threats to the upstream farming business.
+The Group strived to mitigate these negative impacts by virtue of years of operating experience to work more closely with China's authorised institutions in weather forecasting and with local government to cope with containment policies amid the pandemic.
+Furthermore, the Group will continue to enhance its agricultural skills by strengthening the research and development for the upstream farming business, including setting up an agricultural research and test-lab centre, which is expected to be completed by the first half of 2023.

 To facilitate the development of this business unit, the Group has been proactively developing a project including the construction of a fruit processing centre and the development of agri-tourism business nearby.
-The fruit processing centre will be completed by 31 December 2021 and its operations will be commenced no later than the first half of 2022 after obtaining relevant permits from the authorities.
-The centre will be equipped with cold chain storage and other advanced machineries to enable it providing a full range of services from washing, packaging to warehousing for the Group's and other third parties' agricultural products.
-The remaining part of the project including agri-tourism facilities such as pick-your-own farm and recreational facilities will be carefully developed subject to the development of the pandemic.
+The fruit processing centre has completed its test-run phases and will commence its full operation after obtaining relevant permits from the authorities.
+The centre is equipped with cold chain storage and other advanced machineries to enable it providing a full range of services from washing, packaging to warehousing for the Group's and other third parties' agricultural products.
+During the financial year under review, the remaining part of the project including agri-tourism facilities such as pick-your-own farm and recreational facilities such as restaurant and hostel has been carefully developing, but the progress was severely affected by the pandemic.
+The Group will ensure the agri-tourism business development will be financially viable and maintain an effective communication with the local government to mitigate the impact from the pandemic on it.